rstyczynski/CacheApp/README.md

 ## 1. Start CacheNodeSpring-1.0.0-SNAPSHOT application in WebLogic console

 Use WebLogic console to start CacheNodeSpring-1.0.0-SNAPSHOT application.
 It will start Coherence service threads.
-Note that Coherence threads will have in its name :trivial-scope: what is a service communication scope defined in cache config files.
+Note that Coherence threads will have in its name :trivial-scope: which is a service communication scope defined in cache config files.

 After start you should see lines similar to presented below in server's log.